sagar-jadhav/go-examples/for-loop.md

 # For Loop

 Example demonstrates usage of for loop in go.
+Click [here](https://tour.golang.org/flowcontrol/1) to learn more

 ```go
 func main() {